keikai/keikai-tutorial/readme.md

 # Start an application server
-Download or clone this project to your local.
+Download or clone this project to your machine.

 You can start this project on a built-in application server with Maven wrapper without installing anything in advance (the wrapper will download and install required files for you).
 Just run the following command in your command line interface: